kaamava/Research-and-Application-of-Temporal-Reasoning/README.md

 We evaluate our pre-trained model on several video-language benchmarks including video-text retrieval, video question answering, and video captioning tasks.
 Specifically, video question answering (VideoQA) can be categorized as Multiple-Choice (MC) and Open-Ended (OE) settings.
 The evaluation datasets are briefly summarized in below.

-• Video-Text Retrieval: MSRVTT, DiDeMo, LSMDC, ActivityNet Caption, and SSv2-Template;
+• Video-Text Retrieval: MSRVTT, ActivityNet Caption and SSv2-Template;

-• VideoQA (MC): TGIF-Action, TGIF-Transition, MSRVTT-MC, LSMDC-MC, and NExT-QA;
+• VideoQA (MC): TGIF-Action, TGIF-Transition, MSRVTT-MC and NExT-QA;

-• VideoQA (OE): TGIF-Frame, MSRVTT-QA,MSVD-QA, LSMDC-FiB and ActivityNet-QA;
+• VideoQA (OE): MSRVTT-QA,MSVD-QA and ActivityNet-QA;

-• Video Captioning: MSRVTT and MSVD.
+• Video Captioning: MSRVTT.
 ## Baseline